Undergraduate Research Projects Homepage

 Research in AAE has been a strong part of the school's past, and it will continue to be in the future.
 Undergraduate students can use research to further their understanding of aeronautical and astronautical engineering, and do it while working with amazing faculty and earning credit.
 Most research projects can replace a technical elective, some can even count towards other requirements

-These pages provide information on the undergraduate research projects currently underway in the Purdue School of Aeronautics and Astronautics.
+These pages provide examples of the undergraduate research projects performed in the Purdue School of Aeronautics and Astronautics.
 These efforts are expanding the limits of knowledge in the areas of aeronautical and astronautical engineering.

 Collage Description from Upper left clockwise: 1.
 Lloyd Droppers, Chris Fles, Pete Browning, and Colleen McCoy reassemble experiment in Houston; 2.
 Stress image of a small UAV; 3.
 UAV; 4.
 Student floating on the Vomit Comet; 5.
 The KC-135A Vomit Comet in a climb; 6.
 Dr. Steven Collicott floats on the Vomit Comet; 6. (center) image of the UAV from stress image